akshaya-venkatesh8/day-count-down-chrome-ext/README.md

-This project contains code to a simple JS Chrome Extension that can count down days to a particular event.
+This project is a simple fully functional JS Chrome Extension that can count down days to a particular event.